dailymotion-oss/octopilot/docs/current-version/content/advanced/templating.md

 ### expandGithubLinks

 The `expandGithubLinks` function will transform GitHub short links - such as #123 - to absolute URLs.
-It is mostly useful when combined with the `githubRelease` function, to ensure that the links in the release notes are always absolute.
+It is most useful when combined with the `githubRelease` function, to ensure that the links in the release notes are always absolute.

 Definition: `expandGithubLinks(fullRepositoryName string, markdownInput string) string`.
 The `fullRepositoryName` parameter is the full name of the repository, such as `owner/repo`.
 It is used to build the absolute URLs.